 Faction Leaders shall be elected by their respective factions on the very first day of the simulation in the EP and every MEP may stand for nomination.
 Alongside Faction Secretaries, Faction Leaders shall organise and coordinate the work of their faction.
 They shall chair their faction meetings and organise the drafting of amendments to the legislative proposals.
 At the beginning of the debate on each proposal in the EP, they shall hold a short speech in which they shall present their faction's position on each proposal.

 Faction Secretaries are recommended for the bigger factions and also elected during the first faction meeting by all members of their respective factions.
 Any member may stand in the election.
-The work of the Secretary would be to assist Faction Leaders in their work.
+The work of the Secretary is to assist Faction Leaders in their work.
 They will also replace their respective Faction Leaders, should the latter be absent.
 It is recommended that Faction Secretaries assist their leaders in the writing of speeches, due to time constraints.